-By default, image pixels in ImageMagick are stored as unsigned values that range from 0 to the quantum depth, which is typically 16-bits (Q16).
-With HDRI enabled, the pixels are stored in a floating-point representation and can include negative values as well as values that exceed the quantum depth.
+By default, image pixels in ImageMagick version 7 are stored in a floating-point representation that range from 0 to the quantum depth, which is typically 16-bits (Q16).
+With HDRI enabled, the pixels can include negative values as well as values that exceed the quantum depth.
 A majority of digital image formats do not support HDRI, and for those images any pixels outside the quantum range are clamped before they are stored.

 The most promising HDR image format is EXR.
 You must have the OpenEXR delegate library installed to read or write this format.
 Other HDR formats include TIFF 48-bit integer and 96-bit float formats, HDR, PFM, and ImageMagick's own MIFF format.

-To enable the HDRI version of ImageMagick, use this Unix/Linux command:
+To disable the HDRI version of ImageMagick, use this Unix/Linux command:

 MAGICKCORE_HDRI_SUPPORT definition in the